Operation Halyard: The Democratic Yugoslavia news agency bulletin reports

-Reports about the rescued airmen were sent to the "Democratic Yugoslavia" news agency, which belonged to the High Command of the Yugoslav Army in the fatherland of Mihailović.
+Reports about the rescued airmen were sent to the Democratic Yugoslavia news agency, which belonged to the High Command of the Yugoslav Army in the fatherland of Mihailović.
 This agency had an office and radio station in New York City.
 A report was received by the Yugoslav Embassy in Washington, DC.
-Staff headed by the Ambassador Konstantin Fotić, forwarded the report to the US Army, so that the families of airmen, especially their mothers, who were in some cases previously notified that their offspring were "missing in action".
+Staff headed by the Ambassador Konstantin Fotić, forwarded the report to the US Army so that the families of airmen could be informed, especially their mothers, who had in some cases been notified that their offspring were "missing in action".
 The reports almost always contained the names and addresses of the airmen.

 Mirjana Vujnovich was working at the Yugoslav Embassy in Washington when she learned of reports that Serbian guerrillas were sheltering Allied airmen.
 She passed the information on to her husband, George Vujnovich, who put together a rescue plan.
 Lieutenant George Vujnovich, worked for the OSS in Brindisi, in southern Italy.
 He received a letter from his wife which mentioned the American airmen's plight: "there are hundreds... can you do something for them?
 It would be great if [they] are evacuated".
 It was the turning point which led to the planning and execution of Operation Halyard.

 Evacuation

 In late-May 1944, for the first time since 1941, there were no Allied liaison officers with the Chetniks.
 Mihailovich's headquarters had attempted to establish direct radio contact with the Allied Mediterranean Command, but failed.

-On 15 July 1944, while returning in a severely damaged airplane (B-17G, 840th BS, 483rd BG,15th AF, Sterparone, Italy) on a mission to an important enemy oil refinery in Ploesti, Captain Leo C. Brooks [West Point, June 1943] was forced to bail out over Yugoslavia (Ljig, Serbia).
-Immediately on landing he was approached by members of the Chetnik army who offered him assistance.
+On 15 July 1944, while returning in a severely damaged airplane (B-17G, 840th BS, 483rd BG, 15th AF, Sterparone, Italy) on a mission to an important enemy oil refinery in Ploiești, Captain Leo C. Brooks was forced to bail out over Yugoslavia (Ljig, Serbia).
+Immediately on landing, he was approached by members of the Chetnik army who offered him assistance.
 At Captain Brooks' request to see their commanding officer (Kapetan Marko Muzikravić), he was led through the mountains for several days.
-On 26 July 1944 he reached a British landing strip (Pranjani, Serbia) that had been prepared for the evacuation of escapees.
+On 26 July 1944, he reached a British landing strip in Pranjani, Serbia, that had been prepared for the evacuation of escapees.

-In the villages surrounding this field there were already some 150 American airmen who were awaiting an expected evacuation, and more were coming in every day.
+In the villages surrounding this field, there were already some 150 American airmen who were awaiting an expected evacuation, and more were coming in every day.
 As the ranking American officer, he took command of the Americans present.
-In conjunction with the Chetnik area commander he determined the best policy to follow in quartering and protecting the men and in effecting a high degree of camouflage discipline.
-Due to his careful planning, tact, and diplomacy, Captain Brooks obtained maximum aid and assistance from the Chetnik Army.
-Two entire army corps totaling 3,000 men were provided him to insure ample defense against possible German interference.
+In conjunction with the Chetnik area commander, he determined the best policy to follow in quartering and protecting the men and in effecting a high degree of camouflage discipline.
+Due to his careful planning, tact, and diplomacy, Captain Brooks obtained maximum aid and assistance from the Chetniks.
+Two entire army corps, totaling 3,000 men, were provided him to insure ample defense against possible German interference.